ankushjain2001/Image-Captioning-with-Autoencoders/README.md

-# aj2885_das968_Board_Game_Visual_Analytics
+# Image Captioning with Auto-Encoders
-Project for Visualization: COnnections with Machine Learning
+Project for Visualization: Connections with Machine Learning